Hotel Capri: History

 In 1955, President Batista enacted Hotel Law 2074, offering tax incentives, government loans, and casino licenses to anyone wishing to build hotels in excess of $1,000,000 or nightclubs for $200,000 in Havana.
 This law brought Meyer Lansky and his "associates" in the mafia flooding to the city to take advantage.

 The Hotel Capri de Havana was one of the first mob hotels to be built.
 Located on Calle 21, 1 Mp.
 8 Vedado, only two blocks from the Hotel Nacional, it opened in November 1957.
 With its 250 rooms, the nineteen-story structure was one of the largest hotel/casinos in Havana during its heyday.
 It boasted a swimming pool on the roof.

+The hotel opened on November 27, 1957, with its opening ceremony being attended by officials of the Batista government.
 Owned by mobster Santo Trafficante, Jr. of Tampa, Florida, the hotel/casino was operated by Nicholas Di Costanzo, racketeer Charles Turin (aliases: Charles Tourine, Charley "The Blade"), and Santino Masselli of the Bronx NY(aliases:"Sonny the Butcher").
 After it opened, George Raft was hired to be the public front for the hotel's club during his gangster days in Cuba.
 It was believed that he owned a considerable interest in the club.
+Reportedly Chicago gangster Irwin Weiner also had a share in the casino.

 The hotel was designed by architect Jose Canaves and owned by the Canaves family.
 The hotel, along with its famous casino, was leased to American hotelier, "Skip" Shephard.
 The Hotel Capri was nationalized by the Cuban government in October 1960, and the casino was closed.